 As mentioned earlier though the condition does not have any cure yet, lifestyle changes can work well.
 To help you out, we have spilled a few.

 Eat Healthy: What you feed your body is of extreme importance.
 Load up on your nutrition.
 You need to eat nutritious food in the right proportion.
 Fill your plate with veggies and fruits.
 Choose lean meats and non-fat dairy.
-Also, consider having ayurvedic juices such as Karela Jamun juice, Neem juice, etc. Avoid food that is rich in sugar.
+Also, consider having ayurvedic herbs for diabetes and juices such as Karela Jamun juice, Neem juice, etc. Avoid food that is rich in sugar.
 Carbs further turn into sugar, so you should watch your carb.

 Reduce Alcohol: Drinking alcohol leads to signs of low blood sugar.
 The liver ideally releases stored sugar to counteract the drop in blood sugar levels.
 Although when the liver is busy metabolizing alcohol, your blood sugar level might not get the attention it requires from your liver.
 It is hence advisable to limit your alcohol consumption.